Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Meet Hoki: The Friendly White Fish

 Nutrition.
 It’s naturally low in fat and a good source of protein.
-Pair it with veggies and a little good olive oil and you have a balanced fish dinner meal that leaves you feeling light yet satisfied.
+Pair it with veggies and a little good olive oil and you have a balanced dinner that leaves you feeling light yet satisfied.

 Is Hoki a Good Eating Fish